yopdog/test22/Liberland-constitution.md

 ### Article XX - High Court Structure and Proceedings
 * **§XX.1.** The High Court of Liberland shall be composed of four Justices of the High Court and the Chief Justice of the High Court who shall preside over the Court.
 * **§XX.2.** The Chief Justice of the High Court shall be elected by the Citizens once every twenty years by use of a range vote.
- * **§XX.2(1).** All candidates for the Chief Justice position must be no younger then thirty-five years of age and must be quilified lawyers who have surved at least seven years as a judge in a respectable court.
+ * **§XX.2(1).** All candidates for the Chief Justice position must: (a) be no younger then thirty-five years of age (b) be quilified lawyers who have surved at least seven years as a judge in a respectable court. (c) hold full Citizenship.
  * **§XX.2(2).** No Citizen may run twice for the Chief Justice position.
  * **§XX.2(3)** upon election, the Chief Justice shall be responsible for appointing the four Justices of the High Court.
+ * **§XX.2(4)** The four Justices of the High Court must hold full Citizenship.
- * **§XX.2(4)** Should the office of any of the Justices of the High Court become vacant, the Chief Justice of the High Court shall appoint a new Justice.
+ * **§XX.2(5)** Should the office of any of the Justices of the High Court become vacant, the Chief Justice of the High Court shall appoint a new Justice.
  * **§XX.2(5)** The Chief Justice shall be subject to impeachment by the Citizens as described in article IX.
 * **§XX.3.** The Chief Justice or any Justice of the High Court shall be removable from their position by the Citizens of the Free Republic of Liberland with a majority of two-thirds vote in a referendum called by 10% of the overall number of Citizens.
 * **§XX.4.** The High Court shall at all times give hearing en banc and reach its decisions with a simple majority unless required otherwise in this Constitution.